Balabac, Palawan: Post-war independence

 Balabac was converted from a municipal district to a full municipality in 1957.
 Before that, it was a barrio of neighboring Bataraza.

 Geography

 Not considering the disputed Spratly Islands, the municipality is the westernmost point in the Philippines.
 It is separated from Sabah by the Balabac Strait.

 The municipality consists of some 36 islands, including the eponymous Balabac Island.
 The islands are notable for their uncommon indigenous plant and animal species, such as the nocturnal Philippine mouse-deer (or Pilandok).
 The islands are also home to dugongs, saltwater crocodiles, sawfishes, and sea turtles.
 Due to its biodiversity, the terrestrial and marine ecosystems of the Balabac archipelago are currently being pushed by scholars to be included in the tentative list of the Philippines for a possible UNESCO World Heritage Site nomination in the future.

-The Balabac Great Reef located in the town of Balabac is geographically the westernmost point of the Philippines.
+The Coycoy Reef, also known as the Mangsee Great Reef, is geographically the westernmost point of the Philippines located before and beside the Malaysia–Philippines border in the town of Balabac.